hugotb88/microservicesrest/README.md

 - An easy way to hyperlink between resources in our API
 - Provides an in-browser GUI to traverse the REST API
 - localhost:8080

+REST API Filtering
+- A way to filter the data that you sent in the response without modifying the Bean, only filtering the Response
+- @JsonIgnore
+- @JsonIgnoreProperties --> Static Filtering